Last Updated on November 25, 2021

 Help – I ate Raw Oysters and I’m Pregnant.
 What Now?

-Having read the above, you might now be worried that you accidentally ate raw oysters while pregnant and are now concerned.
+Having read the above, you might now be worried that you accidentally ate raw or undercooked oysters while pregnant and are now concerned.
 The key thing is not to panic – the odds of the oyster being infected or otherwise unsafe are still very low.

 Many types of shellfish poisoning become apparent quite quickly – from 4-48 hours (source: WebMD).
 If it’s been longer than this, then it’s unlikely that you’ll be affected.
-Going forward, avoid raw oysters and seafood for the duration of your pregnancy.
+Going forward, avoid raw fresh oysters and seafood for the duration of your pregnancy.

-If you have any symptoms that are out of the ordinary for you, such as vomiting, diarrhea, gastrointestinal discomfort or similar, contact your healthcare provider straight away and let them know you ate raw oysters.
+If you have any symptoms of food poisoning that are out of the ordinary for you, such as vomiting, diarrhea, gastrointestinal discomfort or similar, contact your healthcare provider straight away and let them know you ate raw oysters.
 It could be that nausea or feeling sick may simply be morning sickness, but it’s better to be on the safe side.

 Can I Eat Cooked Oysters During Pregnancy?